SmileTheory/resweep/README.md

 I noticed a lack of public domain resamplers.
 They may exist, but my google-fu is weak.

 # How do I use it?
 It's not quite ready for use yet.
 I still need to work on documenting the API and such.
-As well, I need to clean up and post an example.

-# Why are you using a Blackman-Harris window instead of a Kaiser-Bessel-derived one?
-Because I haven't gotten my head around Kaiser-Bessel-derived ones yet.
-But give me a minute.